 Wilderness Areas are specifically those areas that were created in response to the Wilderness Act of 1964.
 These are not the same as “Wildlife Management Areas”.
 A wilderness area will always have signs posted at primary entrances with a name followed by the words, “Wilderness”.

 The BLM requires each field office to specify the maximum length of stay at a wilderness area.
 If no length of stay is posted, you will have to contact the field office to inquire.
-Wilderness Areas are patrolled more strictly than any other lands managed by the BLM.
+Otherwise, it’s common for most BLM wilderness areas to use the 14-28-25 Rule mentioned above.
+Wilderness Areas are patrolled more frequently than any other lands managed by the BLM.

 Wilderness Areas do not permit vehicles, nor do they have any roads.
 Most, however, have a service road that takes you up to its borders.
 Sometimes you can camp along this service road, as long as you don’t block traffic and remain outside of wilderness boundaries.
 Otherwise, you will have to hike your camping equipment in.